 By: Carmen Willings

 Students with low vision will frequently need materials to be increased in size.
 It should not be assumed that all students need large print books or enlarged photocopies of worksheets and handouts.
 Careful consideration must be made when choosing to use large print.
-There are advantages and disadvantages that need to be considered when making a decision as to whether or not to use large print books.
+Some advantages and disadvantages need to be considered when deciding as to whether or not to use large print books.

 Negative Aspects of Large Print Books

 Disadvantages to large print books include the limitations in availability, the fact that they are often poorly reproduced with poor contrast, and illustrations are usually difficult to see.
 Also, their bulky size sets students apart from their peers.
 They often do not fit on desks or within lockers and backpacks.
 If a student becomes dependent using large print when low vision devices or non-optical approaches would allow him or her to read print efficiently, then, the student’s access to print materials is restricted to those situations when large print is available.

 Some students, depending on the functional implications of their eye condition or difficulty with body positioning, will be at a disadvantage by unnecessary enlargement.
 Therefore, the idea that “bigger is better” is not always true.
 Particularly when it creates a larger area to scan.
 This is especially true for students who have a difficult time with neck or head control as it creates a larger area for them to move to see.
 This is true because the larger the material, the wider the head sweep needed to view the material.

 If a student becomes dependent using large print when low vision devices or non-optical approaches would allow him or her to read print efficiently, then, the student’s access to print materials is restricted to those situations when large print is available.
 Finally, students that are planning to attend college need to be aware that there will be no braille and no or minimal large print texts in college.
 Students will need to be able to comfortably and efficiently use recorded textbooks or magnification devices.